 If you suffered any type of brain injury due to another person’s negligence, you are likely experiencing many physical, personal, and financial losses.
 Pursuing financial compensation can help you rebuild your life after such an accident.

 Before you get started on your claim, it is beneficial to consult a skilled catastrophic injury attorney with a successful track record of representing brain injured clients.
 It should come as no surprise that accident cases involving head injuries are complex, given that the brain is so complex and is our internal computer.
 TBIs are the most difficult injuries to fully prove, given how hard they are to identify, diagnose and treat.
 Capturing all of the losses our TBI clients suffer as a result of this complex injury is a challenge we have successfully overcome for many of our clients.
-At Ostroff Injury Law, we will fight to establish the other party’s liability and obtain financial recovery on your behalf.
+At Ostroff Godshall Injury and Accident Lawyers, we will fight to establish the other party’s liability and obtain financial recovery on your behalf.

 Founding Partner Jon Ostroff has successfully litigated thousands of accident cases, including those involving brain injuries, whether they are mild or severe.
 In one past case, our client struck the side of a truck while traveling on the highway at night.
 As a result of the accident, she suffered memory loss, complex facial fractures, and a brain injury.

 Jon worked tirelessly to organize her medical team and recovered a $5.7 million award on her behalf.
 Consider talking to a Blue Bell traumatic brain injury lawyer about your case to improve your chances of recovering compensation.